 If you are on a budgeted home remodeling, you may skip these upgrades and save dollars on your up-front costs.

 As mentioned earlier, there are two types of swimming pools — above and in-ground.
 Above ground pools are typically cheaper than the latter.
 The reason is that there are fewer choices when it comes to a pool’s depth, shape, and size in above-ground pools.
 Most homeowners opting for such a pool are generally looking at a 4-foot splash pool so that their kids can beat the heat.
 Having said that, you also have higher quality above-ground pools that are more expensive and last longer.

 On average, above-ground pools may range from $100 (for a portable pool) to as much as $12,000 for a permanent installation.
 If you choose to add a deck to an above-ground pool, it will obviously increase the installation cost — but will add more value to your property.

-For a 19′ diameter above-ground swimming pool, you may have to shell out $6,300 as average cost.
+For a 19′ diameter above-ground swimming pool, you may have to shell out $6,300 as the average cost.
 On the other hand, the average cost of a 32’x16′ inground swimming pool is $22,000.

 As mentioned earlier, building an above-ground pool can be anything between $1,500 and $15,000.
 Since these are generally sold as kits by pool companies, they do not require major excavation or site preparation.
 Of course, you may have to level the area and provide access to electrical service.

 You will need at least a pump — powered by electricity — to ensure that water is circulated and cleaned.
 Apart from this, you will have to have a filter system, ladder, and pool cover.

-Remember that an above-ground pool does not add the same value to your home like an in-ground one since it does not resonate well with most home buyers.
+Remember that an above-ground pool does not add the same value to your home as an in-ground one since it does not resonate well with most home buyers.

 An inground pool installation requires professional pool builders.
 It amounts to an average cost of $42,000, including materials and labor.
 Of course, there is no limit.
 Some homeowners pay as little as $20,000, while others are willing to spend more than $78,000.